SusheelThapa/command/command/c/cat.md

 publishing software like Ald
 ```

-## Examples
+## Use cases

-1. Imagine you're on your computer, and you want to quickly check out what's inside a file, maybe it's a fun story or an important message from a friend.
+1. Imagine you're on your computer, and you want to quickly check out what's inside a file, maybe it's a funny story or an important message from a friend.
 You can use the "cat" command to open the file and see its content.

    ```shell
    cat story.txt